 10. Have you had to handle customer complaints?
 If so, how did you handle the situation?

-Administrative assistants often the first line of defense for customer complaints, whether that be at a welcome desk at a business or when handling emails for certain employees.
+Administrative assistants can be the first line of defense for customer complaints, whether that be at a welcome desk or when handling emails for certain employees.
 Candidates should be familiar with resolving customer complaints, sending customers to the right people when they have questions, and generally providing excellent customer service.

 “I used to get customer complaints frequently when I worked at the front desk at a dentist’s office.
 Patients often had questions about billing and what their insurance did or didn’t cover.
 I tried to send them to the right insurance and billing experts in the office to answer their questions.
 Even if they weren’t happy with the answer, I tried to put the customer first and get to the root of their issue.”

-11. Do you have any experience with data entry?
+11. What is your experience with data entry?

 Data entry might be a responsibility you ask of an administrative assistant.
 Vet their skillset with this task by asking what their experience is with this skill.
 Have they used Microsoft Excel or Google Sheets?
 Are they willing to learn and/or get certified with these platforms?